Low-wage workers bear financial brunt of denied abortions

 If it hadn’t been for the Texas ban, she said she could have gone to a clinic 20 minutes away.
 Indeed, for many women living in states that would ban abortions, the average travel distance to the nearest clinic would rise from 35 miles to 272 miles, according to Myers’ analysis of a national database of abortion facilities, revised monthly.

 Many anti-abortion advocates say the answer is not to make it easier to terminate a pregnancy but to widen the safety net and make it easier to have children.
 They argue Roe v.
-Wade hurt working women by discouraging employers and the government enact more generous benefits for parents.
+Wade hurt working women by discouraging employers and the government from enacting more generous benefits for parents.

-“Abortion has been the privileged response to female poverty and the plight of low-wage workers in this country,” said Erika Bachicho, an anti-abortion legal scholar who believes more pressure should be applied on conservative states to strengthen policies around parental leave and child care.
+“Abortion has been the privileged response to female poverty and the plight of low-wage workers in this country,” said Erika Bachiochi, an anti-abortion legal scholar who believes more pressure should be applied on conservative states to strengthen policies around parental leave and child care.

 But research tells a different story.
 Carrying an unwanted pregnancy quadruples the odds that a woman and her child will live below the federal poverty line, according to The Turnaway Study, a University of California San Francisco research project that tracked women who got access to abortions versus those who’d been denied them over a 10-year period.
 It triples the chances of the woman being unemployed.

-Note: This story has been corrected to show the legal scholar is Erika Bachiochi, not Bachico.